aip-dev/google.aip.dev/aip/adopting.md

 repository.
 Once you've done that, you can cite all AIPs specifically using that domain name (e.g., `aip.example.com/1234`) and you'll always get sent to the right place.

+While it's possible to create your own AIP IDs, it is recommended that you maintain the same AIP IDs that are used in aip.dev.
+This will allow your AIPs to be comparable across multiple AIP implementations.

 ## Forking AIP